-Jason Gill enters his seventh year at the helm of the LMU baseball program with the 2015 season.
-Under Gill's guidance, LMU has accumulated 32 All-WCC selections, three Freshman All-Americans, two WCC Defensive Players of the Year, an ABCA All-West Region selection, two WCC Freshmen of the Year, 19 Academic All-Conference selections, an Academic All-District selection, and 17 players drafted in the MLB Draft, and has played for the WCC Championship three times.
+Jason Gill enters his eighth year at the helm of the LMU baseball program with the 2016 season.
+Under Gill's guidance, LMU has accumulated 39 All-WCC selections, four Freshmen All-Americans, two WCC Defensive Players of the Year, an ABCA All-West Region selection, two WCC Freshmen of the Year, 24 Academic All-Conference selections, an Academic All-District selection, 22 players drafted in the MLB Draft, and has played for the WCC Championship three times.

 Dan Ricabal, who spent six years serving as a pitching coach at various levels in the Los Angeles Angels of Anaheim organization prior to coming to LMU, will begin his fourth season as LMU's pitching coach during the 2015 campaign.
 Ricabal, who was teammates with LMU head coach Jason Gill at Cal State Fullerton in 1994, helped guide LMU to a 32-24 overall record (best since 2004) and a 17-10 mark in the WCC to claim second place and a spot in the WCC Championship Tournament in 2014.

 Over the three years as LMU's pitching coach, Ricabal has guided his staff to a 3.80 ERA, including posting Top-10 LMU season ERAs in each year.
 Ricabal is also responsible for developing three of LMU's Top-10 best individual season ERAs, including Colin Welmon's 2.30 ERA in 2013 - good for fourth overall on the list and the best mark since 1971.
 Training under Ricabal in his first three seasons, Welmon enters 2015 with the third-best ERA in LMU history (2.86).